dynamicguy/mw-docs/docs/api/pagination.md

 > **Note**
 >
-> MajorityWorld allows a maximum of 100 items per request.
+> DrikGallery allows a maximum of 100 items per request.

 ## Nodes and cursors